(Human Growth Hormone, HGH, Somatotropin)

 - You're putting yourself at risk of cancer, diabetes, enlargement of the heart and kidneys the longer you take it.

-- If it's handled badly or kept at the wrong temperature, it becomes worthless.
+- If it's poorly handled or kept at the wrong temperature, it becomes worthless.

 Unless prescribed by a doctor for a medical condition, we cannot recommend the supplement hGH for people simply looking to build muscle.